-Value Definition 43 The person's disposition as to why the person is not in the RU is unknown or the person moves and it is unknown whether the person moved inside or outside the U.S. 44 The person leaves an RU and joins an existing RU and is not both in the military and coded as in-scope during the round 51 Newborn in reference period 61 Died prior to reference period (not eligible)-Round 3/1 only 62 Institutionalized prior to reference period (not eligible)-Round 3/1 only 63 Moved outside U.S., prior to reference period (not eligible)-Round 3/1 only 64 Full-time military, living on a military facility, moved prior to reference period (not eligible)-Round 3/1 only 71 Student under 24 living away at school in grades 1-12 (Non-Key) 72 Person is dropped from the RU roster as ineligible: the person is a non-Key student living away or the person is not related to reference person or the RU is the person's residence only during the school year 73 Not Key and not full-time military, moved without someone Key and in- scope (not eligible) 74 Moved as full-time military but not to a military facility and without someone Key and in-scope (not eligible this round) 81 Person moved from original RU, full-time student living away from home, did not respond
+Value Definition 41 Moved from the original RU, to new RU within U.S. (new RUs include RUs originally classified as "Student RU" but which converted to "New RU") 42 The person joins RU and is not full-time military during round 43 The person's disposition as to why the person is not in the RU is unknown or the person moves and it is unknown whether the person moved inside or outside the U.S. 44 The person leaves an RU and joins an existing RU and is not both in the military and coded as inscope during the round 51 Newborn in reference period 61 Died prior to reference period (not eligible)-Round 3/1 only 62 Institutionalized prior to reference period (not eligible)-Round 3/1 only 63 Moved outside U.S., prior to reference period (not eligible)-Round 3/1 only 64 Full-time military, living on a military facility, moved prior to reference period (not eligible)-Round 3/1 only 71 Student under 24 living away at school in grades 1-12 (Non-Key) 72 Person is dropped from the RU roster as ineligible: the person is a non-Key student living away or the person is not related to reference person or the RU is the person's residence only during the school year 73 Not Key and not full-time military, moved without someone Key and inscope (not eligible) 74 Moved as full-time military but not to a military facility and without someone Key and in-scope (not eligible this round) 81 Person moved from original RU, full-time student living away from home, did not respond